Animal House: Legacy

 Twisted Sister lead singer Dee Snider has cited the movie to be one of his favorites.
-Several references to the movie are included in two Twisted Sister music videos in 1984: We're Not Gonna Take It and I Wanna Rock.
+Several references to the movie are included in two Twisted Sister music videos in 1984: "We're Not Gonna Take It" and "I Wanna Rock".
 Both music videos feature Mark Metcalf, playing a stern authority figure with a personality similar to Neidermeyer.
-In We're Not Gonna Take It, Metcalf plays a stern father named Douglas C., who gives his rebellious son a dressing-down, in a manner similar to Neidermeyer does to Flounder during the cadet inspection, including calling him "worthless and weak".
-In I Wanna Rock, Metcalf plays a teacher, who confronts a student for having a Twisted Sister logo drawn on his textbook, saying "What kind of a man desecrates a defenseless textbook?
-I've got a good mind to slap your fat face!" (echoing Neidermeyer's line "What kind of man hits a defenseless animal?
+In "We're Not Gonna Take It", Metcalf plays a stern father named Douglas C., who gives his rebellious son (Dax Callner) a dressing-down, in a manner similar to Neidermeyer does to Flounder during the cadet inspection, including calling him "worthless and weak".
+In "I Wanna Rock", Metcalf plays a teacher, who confronts a student for having a Twisted Sister logo drawn on his textbook, saying "What kind of a man desecrates a defenseless textbook?
+I've got a good mind to slap your fat face!", echoing Neidermeyer's line "What kind of man hits a defenseless animal?
 I've got a good mind to smash your fat face in!"
 At the end of the video, he crawls into the office of the principal, played by fellow Animal House actor Stephen Furst, who reprises one of his lines from the movie "Oh boy, is this great!"

-In the second season of the Canadian television series Relic Hunter (2000–2001), Sydney's boss at Trinity College is named Dean Wormer.
+In the second season of the Canadian television series Relic Hunter (2000–2001), Sydney Fox (Tia Carrere)'s boss at Trinity College is named Dean Wormer (William Pappas and Joseph Ziegler).

-In 2001, the United States Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry.
-Animal House is first on Bravo's 100 Funniest Movies.
-In 2000, the American Film Institute ranked the film No. 36 on 100 Years...
-100 Laughs, a list of the 100 best American comedies.
 In 2006, Miller wrote a more comprehensive memoir of his experiences in Dartmouth's AD house in a book entitled, The Real Animal House: The Awesomely Depraved Saga of the Fraternity That Inspired the Movie, in which Miller recounts hijinks that were considered too risqué for the movie.

-In 2008, Empire magazine selected Animal House as one of The 500 Greatest Movies of All Time.
-The film was also selected by The New York Times as one of The 1000 Best Movies Ever Made.
+The Cinemax Softcore Porn series, Co-Ed Confidential which aired From 2007 to 2010 is largely based on Animal House.

 In 2012, Universal Pictures Stage Productions announced it was developing a stage musical version of the movie.
 Barenaked Ladies were originally announced to write the score, but they were replaced by composer David Yazbek.
-Casey Nicholaw was billed to direct; author Michael Mitnick was reported to be involved.
+Casey Nicholaw was billed to direct and author Michael Mitnick was reported to be involved.

 The University of Oregon celebrates its participation in the film.
-It offers visitors a guide to filming locations, and the Knight Library has a collection of material on the film's production.
+It offers visitors a guide to filming locations and the Knight Library has a collection of material on the film's production.
 Between the third and fourth quarter of every football game at Autzen Stadium, "Shout" from the toga party scene is played, to which the entire stadium sings along.